joshuaslate/terraform-starters/README.md

 ## Contribution

 I'm by no means an infrastructure expert, and I would love to see these starters improve, become more secure, and more scalable.
-If you are up top sharing your expertise, please feel free to open a pull request.
+If you are up to sharing your expertise, please feel free to open a pull request.